bradwright/mnml/README.markdown

 ### Maybes

-* SCGI support so Google App Engine can run it
+* SCGI support so Google App Engine can run it;
+* De-couple routes from system so people can roll their own (using `/resource/:arg/`, for example);
+* Response middleware to doctor the response.

 Recommended Extensions
 ----------------------